Marco-Scherzer/MSimpleServer/app/src/main/java/README.md

 # This is the Page of MSimpleServer and my Simple Mini Server Architecture.

-#### Development started in early 2025 and had reached 3 to 4 weeks of progress when
+#### Development started in early 2025 (3 weeks) and has currently reached four weeks of progress (status as of October 31, 2025).

-#### it started to work for my own simple scenario purposes.
-Rough Features
-- **Parallel accept loops for redundancy**
-- **General SSL redirection** of unencrypted browser HTTP requests
-- **Webpage serving**
-- **Custom REST API** with own endpoint declarations
+#### This early version focuses on HTTP and HTTPS handler implementations and currently supports only simple HttpServer and HttpsServer features with a focus on security through minimalism.

 #### MSimpleServer is a single-developer project implemented entirely in Java.
 External dependencies: 0.

-#### Since October 31, 2025, I decided to additionally develop my project on GitHub.

-#### This early version focuses on HTTP and HTTPS handler implementations and currently supports only simple HttpServer and HttpsServer features with a focus on security through minimalism.

 #### It currently runs on both desktop and Android environments via console interface.